Latest news:

 Marine Monitor project

-In fall, 2019, the creators of the Marine Monitor (M2) system partnered with the hosts of Orcasound Lab to deploy a tree-based system overlooking central Haro Strait.
-The primary goal is to continue gathering a baseline of vessel traffic in the core summertime critical habitat of the endangered SRKWs, primarily to contextualize the underwater noise data collected at the site.
+The primary goal of the collaboration is to continue gathering a baseline of vessel traffic in the core summertime critical habitat of the endangered SRKWs, primarily to contextualize the underwater noise data collected at Orcasound Lab.
 A secondary goal is to beta test and improve the M2 monitoring software during real time noise pollution events and after other marine incidents, like the sinking of the Aleutian Isle fishing vessel in August, 2023, just south of the site.

 Sep 2-4, 2019: Initial installation of an M2 system at Orcasound Lab by Brendan and Val